-Tell students this brings us to the end of activity 1 of this session and ask if there are any questions, then proceed to the interactive Cheater's Quiz below.
+Display Slide 12 and ask if there are any questions, then proceed to the interactive Cheater's Quiz below.

 Explain to the students that to reinforce the material in this group of slides, you will ask them to take an interactive quiz.
 They will be asked to "cheat" on the quiz.
 First they should try to do it on their own, using their reference materials if they need to; then they should find a fellow student to "cheat" with to see if they agree on their answers and have a very high score.
-Lastly, the lecturer will ask all of them to compare their answers to see if everyone agrees about the answers.
+Lastly, the lecturer will ask all of them to compare their answers to see if everyone agrees about these questions.